-Ahead, we’ll give you an in-depth rundown on the U-shaped haircut and why it’s one style we expect to see everywhere in 2024.
+Ahead, we’ll give you an in-depth rundown on the U-shaped haircut and why it’s one style we’ve been seeing everywhere.
 Plus, we’re sharing 15 inspiration photos to get you excited for your next salon visit.

 When it comes to haircuts, there is no “better” or “worse”: It’s all subjective.
 That being said, the U-cut is definitely the softer option of the two, which may make it preferable for those who want a more natural-looking style.
 Another upside is that U-cuts require a bit less maintenance than V-shaped haircuts, which require regular trims to keep the lines sharp.
 But at the end of the day, the only opinion that matters is your own, and you should feel free to wear your hair however you choose.